 - Whether you are applying with other dependants

-- Whether you have been previously refused any convictions or have a bad immigration history
+- Whether you have been previously refused any applications, have convictions or have a negative immigration history

 - Deadlines; if the application or appeal needs to be submitted urgently it is likely to cost more if it requires a solicitor to work out of hours